viktorkelemen/gitpig/readme.md

 Gitadd
 ------

-Gitadd helps you adding files to the commit.
+Gitadd helps you add files to a commit.

 Picture this; you just created three new files in your repo folder.